Most if not all of the film's funniest moments involve VillainProtagonist Tuco in some form or another.

 * "HEY, BLOOOOOOONDIE!
 YOU KNOW WHAT YOU AAAAAAARE?!"
 JUST A DIRTY SON OF A B-[=AaAaAaaaaah!=]"

-** Next morning, Blondie wakes him up by prodding him with his foot, giving him quite a start.
+** Next morning, Blondie wakes up to find Tuco still sleeping in that ridiculous position, so he shoves Tuco over with his foot, waking him with a start.

 * Tuco is about to hang Blondie on the second floor of the latter's lodgings, when suddenly a cannonball crashes through the front wall, sending Tuco through the floor.
 DeusExMachina slapstick at its finest.